-A. Individual, preserved trees are protected by a buffer that extends at 1 outer edges of the tree canopies (i.e. drip line). east to the 3 B. Individual, preserved trees are protected by a buffer that extends at least to the outer edges of the tree canopies (i.e. drip line). ast halfway 2 C. Individual, preserved trees have a buffer that extends less than half outer edges of the tree canopies (i.e. drip line). way to the D. Buffers are not used in the management of individual, preserved trees.
+A. Individual, preserved trees are protected by a buffer that extends at least to the outer edges of the tree canopies (i.e. drip line).
+3 B. Individual, preserved trees are protected by a buffer that extends at least halfway to the outer edges of the tree canopies (i.e. drip line).
+2 C. Individual, preserved trees have a buffer that extends less than halfway to the outer edges of the tree canopies (i.e. drip line) .
+1 D. Buffers are not used in the management of individual, preserved trees.
 0

-Scope: Individual vineyard management units submitted for Lodi Rules certification.
+Scope: Individual vineyard management units submitted for LODI RULES certification.